emqx/MQTTX/README.md

 1. Get MQTT Broker Ready.

-    - If you do not need to deploy the MQTT Broker locally, you can use the public MQTT 5.0 Broker provided by [EMQ X Cloud](https://www.emqx.com/en/cloud) for testing:
+    - If you do not need to deploy the MQTT Broker locally, you can use the public MQTT 5.0 Broker provided by [EMQX Cloud](https://www.emqx.com/en/cloud) for testing:

         ```shell
         Broker IP: broker.emqx.io